ccq18/idev/elk/README.md

 1. Add a `RUN` statement to the corresponding `Dockerfile` (eg. `RUN logstash-plugin install logstash-filter-json`)
 1. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)
-1. Rebuild the images using the `docker-compose build` command
+1. Rebuild the images using the `docker compose build` command

 ### How to enable the provided extensions